-Vine ripe tomatoes are attracted by birds and other natural critters.
-So, cover your plants with the net to protect your tomatoes from birds.
+Birds and other natural critters attract vine-ripe tomatoes.
+So, cover your plants with a net to protect your tomatoes from birds.

 Tips – 12: Cover Your Tomatoes at Night

-During the end of the season, night time temperature may drop down below 55°F which can stop the ripening process of tomatoes on the vine.
+At the end of the season, the nighttime temperature may drop below 55°F, which can stop the ripening process of tomatoes on the vine.

 In that case, cover your tomatoes with clear plastic to make them warm and dry throughout the night.
-Then again remove the plastic cover in the day time to get the sunlight.
+Then again, remove the plastic cover in the daytime to get sunlight.

 Tips – 13: Protect Your Plants from Extreme Heat

-Tomatoes also stop maturing fruits if the temperature rises above 86°F. In that case, provide a temporary shade over the plants to protect them from the extreme heat of the sun during day time.
+Tomatoes also stop maturing fruits if the temperature rises above 86°F. In that case, provide a temporary shade over the plants to protect them from the sun’s extreme heat during day time.

-If the temperature doesn’t drop within a few days then pick the mature green tomatoes and ripen them indoor room temperature.
+If the temperature doesn’t drop within a few days, pick the mature green tomatoes and ripen them indoors at room temperature.

 Tips –14: Provide Plastic Mulch

-During the end of the season, the soil temperature is going lower.
+During the end of the season, the soil temperature goes lower.
 So, you can apply black or red plastic mulch for your tomatoes to retain the soil moisture and keep the soil warm.
 This will help you to develop your fruit.

 Tips- 15: Ensure Proper Pollination

-So, give the plants a little shake in warm days to help pollinate them easily.
-Besides poor pollination produce poor fruit sets and they don’t get enough time to ripen on the vine.
+So, give the plants a little shake on warm days to help pollinate them efficiently.
+Besides, poor pollination produces poor fruit sets, and they don’t get enough time to ripen on the vine.

 Tips- 16: Plant on Time

 Early planting doesn’t ensure your early harvest.
-So, prepare your seedbed indoor 4-6 weeks before the expected last frost date.
-Then transplant your seedlings outdoor when the nighttime temperature constantly above 55° F.
+So, prepare your seedbed indoors 4-6 weeks before the expected last frost date.
+Then transplant your seedlings outdoors when the nighttime temperature is constantly above 55° F.

-So, plant your tomatoes just on time and don’t waste a single day when the weather condition is perfect.
+So, plant your tomatoes just in time, and don’t waste a day when the weather is perfect.
 This will help you to ripen tomatoes in time on the vine.

 Tips- 17: Pull Up the Entire Tomato Plants

-There are a lot of tomatoes that may remain a mature green stage on the vine during the season end.
-Don’t worry you have still one last option to ripen your tomatoes keeping them on the vine.
+There are a lot of tomatoes that may remain in a mature green stage on the vine during the season’s end.
+Don’t worry; you still have one last option to ripen your tomatoes, keeping them on the vine.

-In this method, you can lift the whole tomato plants by its roots and hang them upside down in your garage or basement at room temperature.
-And your tomatoes will still get some sugar from the plats to develop their fruits.
+In this method, you can lift the whole tomato plant by its roots and hang them upside down in your garage or basement at room temperature.
+And your tomatoes will still get some sugar from the plants to develop their fruits.

 Tips – 18: Ensure Proper Plant Care

-Late season tomatoes are susceptible to late blight and other fungal diseases.
-It can destroy the entire fruit production during ripening your tomatoes on the vine.
-So, you should do the following steps to protect your tomatoes from some unexpected problems.
+Late-season tomatoes are susceptible to late blight and other fungal diseases.
+In addition, it can destroy the entire fruit production during the ripening of your tomatoes on the vine.
+So, you should take the following steps to protect your tomatoes from unexpected problems.

-- Water early in the morning so that the soil can soak the water before evening.
+- Water early in the morning so the soil can soak the water before evening.

 - Prune the lower older leaves which touch the ground.

-- Provide plant support (staking or caging) to stand the plants off the ground.
+- Provide support (staking or caging) to stand the plants off the ground.

 - Ensure none of your fruits touch the ground.